Support Page Content

 - Applications must be submitted online via InfoReady Review at csus.infoready4.com

 Sacramento State is committed to being the region’s anchor university through the strategic development of long-term collaborations that can respond to complex community needs and challenges.
-To this end, the Anchor University Advisory Council (AUAC) along with the College of Social Sciences and Interdisciplinary Studies are offering three Collaborative Research Fellowships in the 2022/2023 academic year.
+To this end, the Anchor University Advisory Council (AUAC) along with the College of Social Sciences and Interdisciplinary Studies are offered three Collaborative Research Fellowships in the 2022/2023 academic year.
 These fellowships will support collaborations between Sacramento State and community partners to conduct survey research about the Sacramento Region.
 Note that this fellowship does not include the disbursement of any funds; it covers the expenses for fielding research on the Sacramento Regional Panel (a value of approximately $10,000), including:

 Supported development of research questions: University and Community Fellows will work together to identify a focus of research inquiry and a set of survey questions (approximately 20 questions).
 Fellows will attend an orientation with staff from the Institute for Social Research in the Fall of 2022, that will provide technical assistance on constructing survey questions and options for analysis.